andreasvc/disco-dop/docs/fileformats.rst

                      :2: give detailed information for each sentence ('--debug')

   :MAX_ERROR:
-                     this values is ignored, no errors are tolerated. the parameter is accepted to support usage of unmodified EVALB parameter files.
+                     this value is ignored, no errors are tolerated. the parameter is accepted to support usage of unmodified EVALB parameter files.